Enmore (1858)

 Enmore, Somerset.
-Registered in London, was sheathed in felt and copper.
-In 1859 whilst under Captain Kennedy of Cavan Bros., the Enmore ran aground and was docked in London for repairs to damage and a new keel.
+Registered in London, she was sheathed in felt and copper.
+In 1859, whilst under Captain Kennedy of Cavan Bros., the Enmore ran aground and was docked in London for repairs to damage and a new keel.
 She was subsequently sold when Cavan Bros ceased to operate their own vessels and appointed agents for the Royal Mail Steam Packet Company.
-Later she was rated as a 581t barque.
+Later, she was rated as a 581t barque.